Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Computable translation-like actions by

-In the terms previously defined, we have: \begin{thm}[Stalling's structure theorem, \cite{dunwoody_cutting_1982}] Let $G$ be a finitely generated group with two or more ends.
-Then one of the following occurs: \begin{enumerate} \item $G$ is an HNN extension $H\ast_{\phi}$. \item $G$ is an amalgamated product $H\ast_{\phi}K$. \end{enumerate} In both cases the corresponding isomorphism $\phi\colon A\to B$ is between finite and proper subgroups $A$ and $B$. \end{thm}

-A classical application of normal forms is the following: if a group $H$ has decidable word problem, and we take an HNN extension $H\ast_{\phi}$ satisfying some particular hypothesis, then the extension $H\ast_{\phi}$ has computable normal form, and as consequence, decidable word problem \cite[pp 185]{lyndon_combinatorial_2001}.
-For our application, we need a sort of converse of this result.
-The proof is direct, but we were unable to find this statement in the literature. \begin{thm} Let $G$ be a finitely generated group with two or more ends and decidable word problem.
-Then the normal forms associated to the decomposition of $G$ as HNN extension or amalgamated product is computable. \end{thm}
+Stalling's structure theorem relates ends of groups with HNN extensions and amalgamated products \cite{dunwoody_cutting_1982}.
+This result asserts that every finitely generated group $G$ with two or more ends is either isomorphic to an HNN extension $H\ast_{\phi}$, or isomorphic to an amalgamated product $H\ast_{\phi}K$.
+In both cases, the corresponding isomorphism $\phi$ is between finite and proper subgroups, and the groups $H$, or $H$ and $K$, are finitely generated (see \cite[pages 34 and 43]{cohen_combinatorial_1989}).
+We will now prove that when $G$ has decidable word problem, then the associated normal forms are computable.
+This means that there is an algorithm which given a word representing a group element $g$, computes a sequence of words such that the corresponding sequence of group elements, is a normal form for $g$.
+The proof is direct, but we were unable to find this statement in the literature. \begin{proposition} Let $G$ be a finitely generated group with two or more ends and decidable word problem.
+Then the normal form associated to the decomposition of $G$ as HNN extension or amalgamated product is computable. \end{proposition}

-\begin{proof} Let us assume that we are in the first case, so $G$ is (isomorphic to) an HNN extension of a group $H$:
+\begin{proof} Let us assume first that we are in the first case, so there is a finitely generated group $H=\langle S_{H}|R_{H}\rangle$, and an isomorphism $\phi\colon A\to B$ between finite subgroups of $H$, such that $G$ is isomorphic to the HNN extension $H\ast_{\phi}=\langle S_{H},t\mid\ R_{H},\ tat^{-1}=\phi(a),\ a\in A\rangle$.
+A preliminary observation is that $H$ has decidable word problem.
+Indeed, this property is inherited by finitely generated subgroups, and $G$ has decidable word problem by hypothesis.
+The computability of the normal form will follow from two simple facts: